Debt-to-Income Ratio Calculator

 Formula & Methodology

-The debt-to-income ratio formula is:
+The debt-to-income ratio formula is straightforward but powerful:

 DTI Ratio = (Total Monthly Debt Payments / Gross Monthly Income) × 100